A Much Better Tomorrow

 A Much Better Tomorrow is the debut studio album by Dan the Automator.
 It was released on 75 Ark in 2000.
 It is the expanded version of his 1996 EP, A Better Tomorrow.
 It features guest appearances from Kool Keith, Neph the Madman, and Poet.

 Critical reception

-John Bush of AllMusic gave the album 4 out of 5 stars, stating that these tracks sound "a bit aimless without at least an occasional rap in front of them."
+John Bush of AllMusic stated that the tracks sound "a bit aimless without at least an occasional rap in front of them."
 Thomas Quinlan of Exclaim! praised Dan the Automator and Kool Keith's collaborative tracks, stating that they "all demonstrate a creative partnership that is rarely found in hip-hop."
 He called Dan the Automator "a producer who can make beats that expose the various personalities of Kool Keith's different characters."